Table of Contents

 - Flour: ½ cup

-- Large egg: 1 (Vegan substitute: mix 1 tablespoon Chia seeds with 3 tablespoons of water and let stand for 10 minutes)
+- Large egg: 1 (Vegan substitute: mix 1 tablespoon of chia seeds with 3 tablespoons of water and let stand for 10 minutes)

 - Water: ¼ cup